mtlynch/mtlynch.io/_posts/2019-12-28-simple-vue-pre-rendered.md

 ### `package.json`

-The `package.json` file tells Node how to build this app:
+The `package.json` file tells Node.js how to build this app:

 ```javascript
 {